 This 16-octet field contains a value that the receiver of the message can predict.
-If the Type of the message is OPEN, or if the Authentication Code used in the OPEN message of the connection is zero, then the Marker must be all ones.
-Otherwise, the value of the marker can be predicted by some a computation specified as part of the authentication mechanism used.
+If the Type of the message is OPEN, or if the OPEN message carries no Authentication Information (as an Optional Parameter), then the Marker must be all ones.
+Otherwise, the value of the marker can be predicted by some a computation specified as part of the authentication mechanism (which is specified as part of the Authentication Information) used.
 The Marker can be used to detect loss of synchronization between a pair of BGP peers, and to authenticate incoming BGP messages.